JWatson1102/Project_2/README.md

  The resulting table provided a cleaner and more readable information tool.

  # Data Extraction: New York Times API
- - Imported book_df.csv which contained 11,127 ISBN-13's and saved as a data frame
+ - Imported book_df.csv which contained 11,127 ISBN-13's and saved as a dataframe
  - Sorted dataframe from highest number of total ratings to lowest
  - Once sorted, saved the ISBN-13's into a list to be able to query
  - Used a loop to query the NYT API for the first 2,000 ISBN-13's